 Football Defensive Tackle

-The defensive tackle in football is a defensive player (DT) positioned on the line of scrimmage who serves a blocker in the defensive line.
-Defensive tackles counter the offensive guard (G) in the opposing team's offensive line.
-They are often called defensive guards.
+The defensive tackle (DT) in football is a player positioned on the line of scrimmage in the defensive line.
+Defensive tackles counter the offensive guards (G) and center (C) in the opposing team's offensive line.

 Defensive tackles should be larger in size and excellent at tackling.
-They also should be strong enough to take hits.
-They should be quick enough to avoid getting tackled, yet agile enough to attack their own opponents.
-Like many other defensive players, defensive tackles have to see the entire field at a glance.
-The defensive tackle should try to take down as many opponents as possible so that his offensive teammates can find open lanes to run or pass the ball.
+They also should be strong enough to take hits, quick enough to avoid getting tackled, and agile enough to attack their own opponents.